• Skip to main content

 Batu Caves, Kuala Lumpur, Malaysia

-A visit starts with a climb up the steps, 272 of them.
-I look up and begin.
+Arriving at Batu Caves, I look up and begin the walk to the top up the coloured steps.
 The climb is necessary – to get from the ground up to the entrance of the main caves – but it also brings a spiritual elevation to the experience, closer to the gods.

 Guarding the staircase is an enormous golden statue of Murugan.
 At 43 metres tall, it is the largest statue devoted to him in the world and needed more than 300 litres of gold paint.